Rain Gardens Blog

 Sudden Oak Death

 Park Forest residents may find the following Press Release concerning Sudden Oak Death from the Illinois Department of Agriculture informative.
 Although called Sudden Oak Death, and primarily a west coast disease, the pathogen has been identified in varieties of Rhododendron and Lilac purchased from various retail markets in Illinois, including retailers in both Cook and Will Counties, this past spring.
-The disease can infect over 100 different species of plants and the article describes the disease, its symptoms and what residents should do if they have questions or suspect they may have an infected plant.
-It is important that residents be aware of the threat this disease poses to oaks as areas south of Sauk Trail are heavily wooded with mature oaks.
+The disease can infect over 100 different species of plants, and the article describes the disease, its symptoms, and what residents should do if they have questions or suspect they may have an infected plant.
+It is important that residents be aware of the threat this disease poses to oaks, as areas south of Sauk Trail are heavily wooded with mature oaks.

-Questions will best be answered by contacting the local University of Illinois Extension office in Matteson; 708-679-6889
+Questions will best be answered by contacting the local University of Illinois Extension office in Matteson; at 708-679-6889

 THE ILLINOIS DEPARTMENT OF AGRICULTURE RELEASED THE FOLLOWING PRESS RELEASE ON THE STATUS OF SUDDEN OAK DEATH IN ILLINOIS.

 Canker on an oak infected with Sudden Oak Death